 “I am more hopeful for my family’s future”

 Sholgara District, Afghanistan

 Cows are big business in Sholgara district, where families treat livestock the way Westerners treat savings accounts: as a source of security.
-Given his experience working on a neighbor’s farm, Chanar was sure his own business could be commercially viable.
+Given his experience working on a neighbour’s farm, Chanar was sure his own business could be commercially viable.
 But lacking the right skill set to strike out on his own, he was stuck earning a subsistence wage of 2,000 Afghanis (US $36) a month – far from enough to cover his growing family’s expenses.
-Anxious to improve his situation, the 27-year-old joined a Hand in Hand self-help group to receive business training and learn about peer-to-peer lending.
+Anxious to improve his situation, the 27-year-old joined a Hand in Hand Self-Help Group to receive business training and learn about peer-to-peer lending.

 Just a few months later, after establishing a strong sense of mutual trust, Chanar and eight group members went into business.
 Armed with a small loan and help from a vocational mentor with livestock management, animal health and more – both supplied by Hand in Hand Afghanistan – the group achieved total self-sufficiency in only two months.
 They’re also well on their way to paying off their loan, thanks in no small part to the money they’ve saved using cow dung as a cheap, energy efficient and sustainable source of fuel.

 “Now I earn 6,000 AFN (US $108) a month and I’m more hopeful for my family’s future,” says Chanar.